ronaldpim/generic-ivr-prompt/README.md

-# generic-ivr-prompt
+# generic-ivr-prompts
 Generic IVR prompts

-Generic US-Enginlish IVR Voice prompts for usage with PBX/IVR systems.
+Generic US-English IVR Voice prompts for usage with PBX/IVR systems.
 All files are in WAV (Microsoft) signed 16-bit PCM.

 # Scripts